wadmp/wadmp.github.io/src/gen3/docs/user-management/sign-up/README.md

 ![Email Click](../../images/emailconfirm2.png)

-### Using other identity providers to sign up/sign in
+### Using Other Identity Providers to Sign up/Sign in

 **Below are the provided options:**

-**Gmail:** Allow users to utilize their Gmail accounts for registration or login purposes.
+**Google:** Allow users to utilize their Google accounts for registration or login purposes.

 **Microsoft:** Integrate with Microsoft accounts for authentication.